dvdmgl/django-pg-fts/docs/index.rst

 Welcome to django-pg-fts's documentation!
 =========================================

-Implementation PostgeSQL for Full Text Search for Django 1.7, taking advantage of new features Migrations and Custom Lookups
+Implementation PostgeSQL for Full Text Search for Django 1.7, taking advantage of new features Migrations and Custom Lookups.

 Features:
 ---------

 - FieldLookup's search, isearch, tsquery

-- Annotations (fake aggregates) for Ranking results with normalization
+- Ranking support with normalization, and weights using annotations

 - Migrations classes to help create and remove index's, support for 'gin' or 'gist'

-- Migrations classes to help create and remove of trigger's for updating and inserting
+- Migrations classes to help create and remove of trigger's

 - Multiple dictionaries support with trigger and FieldLookup's